Gilbert136/Organizational-Social-And-Interactive-Application-System-OSIAS-/server/README.md

 # Node.js Organizational Social And Interactive Application (OSIAS)

-This is an internetchat application using Node.js, Express, Passport and Mongoose.
+This is an internet interactive chat application using Node.js, Express, Passport and Mongoose.

 ### Version
 1.1.0